SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 20. See a Show

 Finally, one of the best things to do in San Francisco with teenagers who are more artistically inclined is to take them to a show.
-San Francisco offers the best of the arts, from live music and theater, opera and ballet, to musical comedies.
+San Francisco offers the best arts, from live music and theater, opera and ballet, to musical comedies.

 You'll find performances in all of these genres nearly all year long.
 Check out the calendar below to make your plans and purchase tickets.